-- and sent on to its final destination.
+- Your data proceeds to its final destination.

 The same process happens in reverse for incoming traffic.

-A normal setup like this provides sufficient privacy and security for most users.
-That being said, it’s not without its weaknesses.
-If that server is somehow compromised, your Internet Service Provider (ISP), government agencies, network administrators, websites, apps, and hackers could correlate the traffic going into the VPN server with the traffic going out.
-Even though your traffic is encrypted, it can still be correlated to unencrypted traffic through time stamps, amount of data transferred, and the IP addresses of VPN server.
+A normal setup like this provides sufficient privacy and security for most users but still has a few weaknesses.
+If someone manages to compromise that server, your Internet Service Provider (ISP), government agencies, network administrators, websites, apps, and hackers could correlate the traffic going into the VPN server with the traffic going out.

-The VPN server can record your real IP address and online activity even if it claims to have a “no logs” policy.
-Assuming the VPN provider is trustworthy, providers don’t normally own their own data centers, where the servers are housed.
+The VPN server can record your real IP address and online activity even if it has a “no logs” policy.
+Even assuming the VPN provider is trustworthy, providers don’t normally own their own data centers, which house the servers you rely on.

 An attacker can see the IP address of the VPN server you’re connected to.
 If they can somehow breach the data center where that VPN server is housed, the user is vulnerable to traffic correlation.
-The encrypted traffic between the end user device and the server can be correlated with the decrypted traffic between the server and the web, identifying the user.
+This would allow them to correlate the encrypted traffic between the end user device and the server and identify the user.